miller-me/lab-resources/Intros_to_Coding/The_Command_Line_and_Vim.md

 Vim is a simple *text editing* software that allows you to edit many different kinds of files, including script files of most languages.
-Vim comes pre-installed on most Macs, but if you don’t have it on your Windows computer visit the [Vim website](https://www.vim.org) to download and install Vim.
+Vim comes pre-installed on most Macs, but if you don’t have it on your Windows system visit the [Vim website](https://www.vim.org) to download and install Vim.
 It is straightforward to download and install Vim, but [contact me](mailto:miller.me@northeastern.edu) if you want help with this, because it’s important that Vim is installed in the right place.

 See if Vim is installed: